bl-nero/steampunk/README.md

-# Atari 2600 emulator
+# Steampunk

-Because what the world needs right now is yet another Atari 2600 emulator.
+Because what the world needs right now is yet another retro computing emulator.
 So yeah, here it is.
 This started as a "father and son" hobby project.
 It's built with no particular agenda other than having fun (and learning Rust).
+Currently, the project contains an Atari 2600 emulator based on a cycle-based 6502 implementation.
+The current direction of the project is extending it to emulate Commodore 64.

 # Building and running